Pie chart graphic

 What is a fractional share?

-A fractional share is exactly that: it’s a part of a share in an investment.
-For example, if a company’s share price is $100 and you only have $25, then you can buy just a quarter (25%) of a single share for $25.
+As its name suggests, a fractional share is an investment in a smaller part of a whole share.
+For example, if a company's share price is $100 and you only have $25, then you can buy just a quarter (25%) of a single share for $25.
 Other fees and charges may apply.

 There are a few platforms that allow you to buy a fractional share in a company or managed fund here in New Zealand or overseas.